NaluKit/nalu-examples/README.md

 ## Native GWT Example
 The native GWT example is similar to the Elemento example, except that is uses native GWT widgets.
 This example uses the Nalu-Plugin-GWT.

+## GXT Example
+The GXT example is different.
+It is a mail box simulation using GXT 4.0 widgets.
+This example uses the Nalu-Plugin-GWT.

 ## Notes

 Some things are nonsens and only implemented to show the features of Nalu.